Mitsubishi FTO: GPX Limited Edition & GR Limited Edition

 In commemoration of its win at the Car of the Year Japan awards in 1994, Mitsubishi produced a Limited Edition of their GPX model.
 This model was finished in a unique dandelion yellow paint scheme with "'94–95 Japan Car of the Year" emblems on the car's C-pillar.
-It was also installed with a rear screen wash/wiper and limited slip differential as standard.
+It was also installed with a rear screen wash/wiper and limited-slip differential as standard.
 The LSD units are manual, code: F5M42-2-V7A2 & auto, code: F4A42-1-W7A5.
 Only 207 GPX Limited Edition models were produced during April 1995, 20 manuals and 187 autos.
 It is usually referred to, via Car Of The Year acronym, as the FTO "COTY".

 Between April and September 1995 a GR Limited Edition was also produced, following up on the kudos of the COTY award win and to satisfy this lower tier sector of the FTO v6 market.
 The GR LE was only available in Pyrenees Black, Passion Red or Steel Silver.

 Nakaya-Tune FTO Package

 The Nakaya-Tune was a limited edition pre-facelift FTO dealership package, introduced prior to the "facelift" FTO launch.
 This branded tuning package related to Akihiko Nakaya, one of the MCC's racing personalities and driver of a Taeivon Trampio FTO in the All-Japan Grand Touring Car Championship in 1998–1999.

 Advertising material of the time (a single-sided full-color leaflet) shows it to be available for the V6-engined GPX, GP and GR models and limited to 300 units.
 This option package provided: a Purofu brand stainless steel sports silencer, upgraded brake pads, a carbon fibre lip spoiler and upgraded suspension with Öhlins shock absorbers.
-The suspension became lowered by 35 mm.
+The suspension ride height is lowered by 35 mm.
 As an after-market dealer option item, no chassis reference can be given for the three specific models for which it was available.
 Thus, how many were actually fitted "at point-of-sale" is therefore unclear and may only be evidenced within the dealership sale document of the time.